breatheco-de/exercise-collaborative-html-website/README.md

 ## Delivery

-Everyone delivers the same repo as solution.
+Everyone delivers the same repo as the solution.

 ## Complementary info

-The [Html-Template-Engine library](https://github.com/alesanchezr/html-template-engine) is being used as template engine for building the landing page.
+The [Html-Template-Engine library](https://github.com/alesanchezr/html-template-engine) is being used as a template engine for building the landing page.